Guide to Work, Study, Travel and Living Abroad

 2. Airfare.
 Assume a cost for airfare (getting there, traveling around, and returning home) of $1,000.

 3. Other transportation.
-This includes local buses, taxis, and other non-air transport.
-Your working itinerary shows how often you’ll need local transport and guidebooks give you a reasonable idea of the costs.
+Such forms include local buses, taxis, and other non-air transport.
+Your working itinerary shows how often you’ll need local transport, and guidebooks give you a reasonable idea of the costs.
 Estimate $200.

 4. Lodging and meal expenses.
-The best cost estimates come from the Internet, current guidebooks, and from people who’ve recently returned from your destinations.
-Of course, before you’re actually there, it’s hard to know exactly how much you have to spend for meals and lodging that will make you happy.
-Nevertheless, here’s the process for estimating these costs for a 30-day trip in Central America.
+The best cost estimates come from the internet, current guidebooks, and from people who’ve recently returned from your destinations.
+Of course, before you’re there, it’s hard to know exactly how much you have to spend for meals and lodging that will make you happy.
+Nevertheless, here’s the process for estimating these costs for a 30-day trip to Central America.

-• Subtract the number of days when you’ll pay no separate charge for lodging, such as when you’ll be trekking or on an overnight plane or train.
+• Subtract the days when you’ll pay no separate charge for lodging, such as when you’ll be trekking or on an overnight plane or train.
 Let’s say there are five of those days, leaving 25 days.
 An average cost of $50 per day (easy to do in Central America) times 25 gives you $1,000.
-Adjust that upward by 15 percent to cover price escalation and an occasional splurge and budget $1,150 for lodging.
+Adjust that upward by 15 percent to cover price escalation, an occasional splurge, and budget $1,150 for lodging.

-• An average cost of $20 per day for meals times 30 gives you $600.
-Adjust that upward 15 percent and budget $690.
+• An average expense of $20 per day for meals times 30 gives you $600.
+Adjust that upward by 15 percent and budget $690.
 Remember that you’d spend at least that much in 30 days at home.

 5. Special experiences.
-If you don’t plan for them, paying for special experiences can wreck your budget.
-I’m referring to things like the cost of scuba diving, sailing, trekking, rafting and so on.
-Most of these opportunities will surface during your research but you won’t recognize some as “musts” until you get to your destination.
+Paying for special experiences can ravage your budget if you don't plan for them.
+I'm referring to the cost of scuba diving, sailing, trekking, rafting, etc. Most of these opportunities will surface during your research, but you won't recognize some as "musts" until you reach your destination.

-How much do these special experiences cost?
-Check the Internet and guidebooks, call national tourism offices, ask a knowledgeable travel agent or someone who has been there recently.
-If you can’t turn up anything, take a guess.
+How much do these exceptional experiences cost?
+Check the Internet and guidebooks, call national tourism offices, and ask a knowledgeable travel agent or someone who has been there recently.
+If you need help to turn up something, take a guess.

 I suggest three rules of thumb:

-• Special experiences in developed countries cost more than you might expect and in developing countries even less than you might expect
+• Extraordinary experiences in developed countries cost more than you might expect, and in developing countries, even less than you might expect

-• If modern technology is involved, such as a helicopter, they’ll be fairly expensive
+• If modern technology is involved, such as a helicopter, they'll be pretty expensive

-• Prices quoted by a travel agent for special experiences will almost certainly be higher than you’ll pay if you make your own arrangements abroad
+• Prices quoted by a travel agent for extraordinary experiences will almost certainly be higher than you'll pay if you make your arrangements abroad

 For our hypothetical trip, assume four days of scuba diving and several day trips with guides.
 Estimate $550.

 6. Miscellaneous.
-This category includes odds and ends: clothing you buy on the road, souvenirs, toiletries, beverages, books, postcards, postage, tips, and so on.
-Your estimate here is a matter of personal preference and available money.
+This category includes odds and ends: clothing you buy on the road, souvenirs, toiletries, beverages, books, postcards, postage, tips, etc. Your estimate here is a matter of personal preference and available money.
 Whatever you estimate, add 25 percent.
 For this hypothetical trip, budget $400.

-If you want to fine tune your budget, find out whether your own currency has grown significantly stronger or weaker since the information you’re relying on was published.
-Check the web for your favorite of the many currency converters.
+If you want to fine-tune your budget, find out whether your currency has grown significantly stronger or weaker since the information you rely on was published.
+Check the web for your favorite of the many currency converters and consult crowd-sourced expense websites such as see Numbeo.com.

-If the grand total is more money than you have, don’t skip a beat.
-The purpose of your estimated budget is to simulate reality ahead of time and to put you on notice that you have to cut some expenses or redesign the trip.
+Don't skip a beat if the grand total is more money than you have.
+The purpose of your estimated budget is to simulate reality ahead of time and to notify you that you have to cut some expenses or redesign the trip.

-In summary, avoid an absolutely bare bones budget if you can.
-Leave room for decent food and shelter, small pleasures, and special experiences.
-Before you cut back on your trip, consider investing just a bit more in your lifelong memories.
+In summary, avoid a bare-bones budget if you can.
+Leave room for decent food and shelter, small pleasures, and exceptional experiences.
+Before you cut back on your trip, consider investing more in your lifelong memories.

 Checklist for Building Your Travel Budget